 Twitter is one of the most dynamic social media platforms and it is used by numerous marketers and brands to reach potential customers.
-It is a powerful network that you can leverage to your advantage, but only if you know how.
+With a user base of around 340 million, it is a powerful network that you can leverage to your advantage, but only if you know how.

 Twitter’s advanced search is one feature that offers numerous business advantages if you know what you can do with it.
-From generating leads to spying on your competitors, you can do a lot simply by using Twitter’s advanced search feature.
+From generating leads to spying on your competitors, you can do a lot simply by using this feature.

 In this post, we will discuss the various search options that you can find in Twitter’s advanced search interface and what they mean.
 We will also tell you a quicker way to conduct these searches by using search operators.
 Then, we will end with the real-life use cases of using advanced search for your business.